Plant details

 • At the bottom bulbs are flat, called the basal plate.
 That is where the roots grow.

 • New bulbs, called offsets or daughter bulbs, are formed from the basal plate.
-The offsets grow out to full bulbs themselves.
+The offsets develop into new bulbs themselves.

-• Bulbs are made up of rings, called scales, which are modified leaves that store food.
+• Bulbs are made up of layers, called scales, which are modified leaves that store food.

 Corms

-Corms look very much like bulbs but if you cut them open you will see that they do not have rings they are solid on the inside.
-At the end of the growing season one or more new corms are formed to replace the mother corm.
-Examples of corms are the crocus, freesia, gladiolus and crocosmia.
+Corms look very much like bulbs but if you cut them open you will see that they do not have layers, they are solid on the inside.
+At the end of the growing season, one or more new corms are formed to replace the mother corm.
+Examples of corms include the crocus, freesia, gladiolus and crocosmia.

 Tubers

 Tubers do not have a tunic or a basal plate.
-Tubers have several growing point, called eyes.
-Some tubers have their eyes on top like begonias or caladiums.
-With some tubers it is hard to distinguish the top from the bottom like anemones and potatoes.
-If you are not sure which end is top and which end is bottom you can plant them sideways and let the tuber find its way.
+Tubers have multiple growth points, called eyes.
+Some tubers have their eyes at the top, like begonias or caladiums.
+With some tubers it is hard to distinguish the top from the bottom, like anemones and potatoes.
+If you are unsure which end is the top and which end is the bottom, you can plant them on their side and let the tuber find its way.
 Tubers usually do not make offsets or produce new tubers.
-Tubers usually get bigger every year and make more eyes.
+Tubers usually simply grow larger every year and develop more eyes.

 Tuberous roots

 Tuberous roots are modified, enlarged and specialised roots that store food.
 The tuberous roots cluster together, joined at the bottom of a stem.
-The stem contains the new growing point, a piece of root alone will not grow.
-Examples of plants with tuberous roots are dahlias, daylilies and sweet potatoes.
+The stem contains the new growth point, a piece of the tuberous root alone cannot grow into a new plant.
+Examples of plants with tuberous roots include dahlias, daylilies and sweet potatoes.

 Allium, ornamental onion